DomResc/docker-backup-tools/README.md

 # Docker Volume Tools

-A set of bash utilities for backing up and restoring Docker volumes reliably and efficiently.
+A set of bash utilities for backing up, restoring, and cleaning Docker volumes reliably and efficiently.

 ## Features